2024-learn/DevOps/DevopsBootcamp/ansible/notes.md

   - returns a list of files based on a specific criteria
   - for windows targets: `win_find` module
 - conditionals:
-  - exceute task depending on some condition
+  - execute task depending on some condition
   - `stat` module:
     - retrieve file or file system status
   - `when` applied to a single task